AnasxonDev/AnasxonDev/README.md

 ## About Me

-🚀 Passionate about web development, I'm proficient in HTML, CSS, and JavaScript, with solid experience in Git and an intermediate level in React JS and Tailwind CSS.
+🚀 Passionate about web development, I'm proficient in HTML, CSS, and JavaScript, with solid experience in Git and an intermediate level in React JS, TypeScript and Tailwind CSS.

 🌟 I thrive on challenges and love to stay updated with the latest trends and technologies in the ever-evolving world of web development.